smorad/um_cisc_7026/lecture_11_attention.typ

     Why does this model of attention pay attention to everyone? #pause
     - Honest answer is I do not know #pause
-        - But I have tried it myself, and this usually happens #pause
+        - But you can try it yourself, and this usually happens #pause
         - Maybe one of you can figure out why! #pause

     We need to prevent all attention weights going to 1